September is National Suicide Prevention Awareness Month

 September is National Suicide Prevention Awareness Month.
 Suicide…that word makes my heart jump in my throat and I have an immediate physical reaction.
 People are so afraid to talk about this subject because they may be afraid it could “trigger” someone.
 That is a valid fear!
 Yet, fear is a liar!

 My life has been touched by suicide so much.
-There are many hospital beds I have sat next too.
+There are many hospital beds I have sat next to.
 Hands I have held.
 Families I have cried with.
 Prayers that I’ve prayed.
 Funerals that I have attended.

 Please know this is so difficult but so important to discuss.
 Mental health problems should not be hidden.
 The stigma should be ended and judgment of others should be thrown out the window.

-If you have a story you want to share, please email me at firstname.lastname@example.org and I will be happy to anonymously (if you choose) to use your story on my blog.
+If you have a story you want to share, please email me at firstname.lastname@example.org and I will be happy to anonymously (if you choose) use your story on my blog.

 You are loved.
 Worthy.
 You are created in the image of Jesus.
 Your story IS NOT finished.